shravan-padakanti/scala-3/Parallelism-on-the-JVM.md

 A **Memory model** is a set of rules that describes how threads interact when accessing shared memory.
 The memory model for the JVM is the **Java Memory Model**.

-1. Two threads writing to separate locations in memory do not need synchronization.
+1. Two threads writing to separate locations in memory do not need synchronization on the writes.
 2. A thread X that calls join on another thread Y is guaranteed to observe all the writes by thread Y after join returns.